simplek8s/simplek8s-website/content/documentation/commands/nodectl.md

 ---
 ## Description

-`nodectl` is the local-node administration tool: the successor of [simplek8s-update](/documentation/commands/simplek8s-update), rebuilt on the same verified core as the
+`nodectl` is the local-node administration tool: the replacement for the legacy [simplek8s-update](/documentation/commands/simplek8s-update), rebuilt on the same verified core as the
 [SimpleK8s Controller](/documentation/maintenance/controller).
 It